 We transact business in various foreign currencies and have significant sales and purchase transactions denominated in foreign currencies.
 From time to time, we use forward exchange contracts to mitigate foreign currency risk associated with foreign currency assets and liabilities, consisting primarily of cash balances and certain non-functional currency denominated inter-company funding loans, non-functional currency denominated accounts receivable and non-functional currency denominated accounts payable.
 We do not enter into derivative financial instruments for trading purposes.
 We do not designate foreign currency forward contracts as hedging instruments and accordingly, we mark to market our foreign currency forward contracts each period and any gains and losses are recognized in net income (loss).
-At March 31, 2011, we had forward contracts outstanding to purchase \$2,399 of foreign currency in exchange for U.S. dollars and to purchase \$35,539 of U.S. dollars in exchange for foreign currencies with maturities of less than one year.
-The fair value of our foreign currency forward contracts was immaterial as of March 31, 2011.
-At March 31, 2010, we had forward contracts outstanding to purchase \$19,200 of foreign currency in exchange for U.S. dollars and to purchase \$17,600 of U.S. dollars in exchange for foreign currencies with maturities of less than one year.
+At March 31, 2011, we had forward contracts outstanding to purchase \$2,399 of foreign currency in exchange for U.S. dollars in exchange for foreign currencies with maturities of less than one year.
+The fair value of our foreign currency in exchange for U.S. dollars and to purchase \$17,600 of U.S. dollars in exchange for foreign currencies with maturities of less than one year.
 The fair value of our foreign currency forward contracts was immaterial as of March 31, 2010.
-At October 31, 2009, we had forward contracts outstanding to purchase \$30,400 of foreign currency in exchange for U.S. dollars with a maturity of less than one year.
-The fair value of our foreign currency forward contracts was immaterial as of October 31, 2009.
-For the fiscal years ended March 31, 2011 and 2010, five months ended March 31, 2010 and fiscal year ended October 31, 2009, we recorded losses of \$6,901, \$953, \$2,300 and \$73, respectively, related to foreign currency forward contracts in interest and other, net on the Consolidated Statements of Operations.
+At October 31, 2009, we had forward contracts outstanding to purchase \$30,400 of foreign currency forward contracts was immaterial as of March 31, 2011 and 2010, five months ended March 31, 2010 and fiscal year ended October 31, 2009, we recorded losses of \$6,901, \$953, \$2,300 and \$73, respectively, related to foreign currency forward contracts in interest and other, net on the Consolidated Statements of Operations.